department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 - Determining integration and user IDs

+## Adding secrets
+Secrets are added to the `dvp-gov-internal` AWS account by hand.
+Consult with code owners regard key name.
+If you cannot or prefer not to add secrets yourself, the code owners can do this for you.

 ## How to determining integration and user IDs
 Unfortunately, Pingdom does not have an API to determine the IDs of users/integration.
 You must use this gross work around.
 If you are unable to do this, contact the